nzfarmer1/mqtt2opcua/README.md

 5. On Set requests it publishes the raw value from the OPCUA client
 6. On Get requests it returns the formatted persistant payload

+Note:

+Recently upgraded to support MQTT auth and to remove spaces from OPCUA name in example

 PLEASE REMEMBER TO CHECK FOR UPDATES REGULARLY!